llvm/torch-mlir/docs/development.md

 ### Initiate Build

-After either cmake run (in-tree/out-of-tree), use one of the following commands to build the project:
+[Configure the build](#configure-for-building) if you haven't already done so.
+Then, use one of the following commands to build the project:

 ```shell
 # Build just torch-mlir (not all of LLVM)